humble-beaver/ml-task-manager/README.md

 docker-compose -f docker-compose.prod.yml up -d --build
 ```

 By doing so, docker will build the image and spin up the two containers in dettached mode, i.e. silently in the background.
-We can then go to localhost:8009/docs for the builtin API documentaion.
+We can then go to localhost:8008/docs (for the dev container) and localhost:8009/docs for the prod container, in order to access the builtin API documentaion.

 ### Sanity checks